 Here are some ideas to get you started.

-Take a dance class, or a continuing education class in history or psychology or anything else.
+- Take a dance class, or a continuing education class in history or psychology or anything else.
+During the pandemic, you may need to do this virtually, but there are lots of online opportunities.
 You'll learn something new (together!) and a class has the additional advantage of being a standing commitment you'll both schedule around.

 You can come up with lots more ideas that would be perfectly suited to you and your beloved.
 It just takes time and intention.
 Happy wintering!